Steadily moving semi-infinite fracture in plane poroelasticity: Normalized form of the governing equations for steadily moving fractures

 The governing system for a tensile fracture (Fig.~\ref{fig:semi_inf_poroelastic}a) consists of Eqs.~\eqref{eq:tensile_crack_normal_stress} and \eqref{eq:fluid_pressure} which can be made explicit further as:

-The distributions of the normal stress $\sigma_{yy}(x)$ and the pore fluid pressure $p_f(x)$ are assumed to be known, and the problem is solved for the fracture opening profile $w(x)$ and the fluid displacement function (cumulative fluid exchange rate) $v(x)$.
+The distributions of the normal stress $\sigma_{yy}(x)$ and the pore fluid pressure $p_f(x)$ are assumed to be known, and the problem is solved for the fracture opening profile $w(x)$ and the fluid displacement function $v(x)$.

 The uncoupled case, in which pore fluid flow does not induce solid deformation and, in turn, solid deformation does not generate pore pressure perturbations, corresponds to $\alpha = 0$.
 It is obtained from the system of Eqs.~\eqref{eq:tensile_crack_normal_stress_1} and \eqref{eq:fluid_pressure_1} by setting $\nu_u = \nu$ and $\beta = \eta = 0$.